15th October 2018

 It’s a Celebration at the QLD Educator Awards Night

 On Saturday 15 September, educators from our QLD early learning centres celebrated their achievements, daily commitment to creative early learning programs and positive impact on the lives of children and their families with an Educator Awards Night.

 This evening was a chance to celebrate our educators and their dedication to each child’s learning journey and the Early Childhood profession.

-Here are the winners on the night.
+Here are the winners of the Educator Awards Night.
 A big congratulations to all our nominees and winners!

 Hopscotch House has deeply embedded sustainable practices, including composting, worm farming and caring for chickens.

 Guardian Early Learning Centre – Springfield